AyanPerez/CESAR-Coding-Challenge/Solution 1/README.md

 https://pl.kotl.in/cnOJwg2ej
 ```

-## Explain
+## Explanation
 ```
-As the algorithm checks all N items of array, the complexity is O (n) where n is the length given.
+The proposed solution has a algorithm that checks all N items of array to compare if the item is space or not, the complexity is O (n) where N is the length given.
 ```